 A lot more times, it turns out.
 The game encourages you to beat the final boss with each weapon, and it turns out I had beaten it with a fairly busted combination.
 Well, ok, fine.
 How many times do I need to beat the game to finish the story?

-I was listening to the 2020 game of the year bracket on the podcast “The Besties” (it’s a good podcast, and could do with more listeners, so do check it out!).
+I was listening to the 2020 game of the year bracket on the podcast “The Besties”.
 I wasn’t surprised to see Hades make its way up the ladder; it has ranked highly across multiple publications.
 I was, however, surprised by the reasoning from one of the hosts: “Every time I beat it, I’m finding these justifications for why I want to play more… Hades is giving you thirty different loops every time you’re playing.”
 This seemed a strange sentiment to me.
 Does a game having more progression systems make it better?
 I can agree that in some ways, Hades is a remarkably generous game.
 All the weapons are extremely different from each other, and the game gets wider and wider as you progress, adding so many extra things to consider.
 But you still have to go through the same maps.
 The same final boss.
 The admittedly clever “Heat” system (which allows you to up the difficulty in varied aspects) feels more like a way to efficiently maximise the use of assets than provide a varied experience.
-I’m not an expert in roguelikes, but even in my limited experience, this feels a downgrade to something like Nuclear Throne or Dead Cells.
-Both of those games may have less “content” than Hades, but both allow you to go via different routes, see different bosses, even take shortcuts if you have enough skill.
+I’m not an expert in roguelikes, but even in my limited experience, this feels like a downgrade to something like Nuclear Throne or Dead Cells.
+Both of those games may have less “content” than Hades, but both allow you to go via different routes, see different bosses, and even take shortcuts if you have enough skill.
 This is an objective deficiency that seems to not matter to most who play it, and while I’m not contrarian enough to suggest that these people are wrong, there is something worth analysing here.

 Why does this bother me so much?
 It could be that I’m more sensitive to this kind of thing.
 I’m aware that in low spells I have pushed through things I haven’t enjoyed just to get that vague feeling of accomplishment from finishing something.
 It could be that in a pandemic we’re all a bit more forgiving of a time sink.
 But games have been praised for their addictive nature for a long time, and the acceptance of this (as well as binge-watching TV series) as normal and good as long as it doesn’t financially drain people bothers me.
 Genshin Impact may be slightly more charitable than the average “gacha” game, but are we so desperate for Breath of the Wild 2 that we’re willing to put up with that?
 Breath of the Wild, a game that is as respectful of your time as you want it to be, transformed into a game that only starts to introduce the infamous discomforts of the free-to-play game when you’re good and comfortable… feels perverse, somehow.
 Hades is similarly two distinct games- a fun action RPG for 10-20 hours, a grinding slog for the next 30.
 You can disagree with me, of course, and more power to you if you can find that whole experience fun, but look at the way this article, written by someone who did consistently enjoy Hades, speaks of it.
 Something to quit “cold turkey”.
 Something that affected the writer’s sleep.
 Yes, personal responsibility does factor in somewhere, I’m not suggesting we are all purely at the whims of the content we consume.
 But that these hooks, tricks, whatever you want to call them can have this impact on a person shows that there is more to exploitation than the draining of wallets.